 3.)
 Shampoo right

-Like #2 you don’t want to dry out your hair and often shampoo can do that.
-I mean, it is cleansing your hair, stripping it of it’s natural oils.
-Trying washing it less and using a product like a moisturizing shampoo like Ouidad’s Curl Co-wash.
-It’s a shampoo but you lather it throughout your hair, then leave it on while you shower, a couple minutes then rinse & condition.
+Like #2, you don’t want to dry out your hair, and often shampoo can do that.
+I mean, it is cleansing your hair, stripping it of its natural oils.
+Try washing it less and use a product such as a moisturizing shampoo like Ouidad’s Curl Co-wash.
+It’s a shampoo but you lather it throughout your hair, leave it on while you shower (a couple minutes), then rinse & condition.
 So it is washing while conditioning and then you also add conditioner after that.
 I have used it and LOVE it!

 4.)
 Condition & then condition some more